BeardedManZhao/algorithmStar/README.md

 # directory structure

+### AsLib

+The directory contains the DLL dynamic library file and the source code corresponding to the library file that the Algorithm Star machine learning library depends on when it runs.
+In order to achieve better compatibility in the machine learning library, the C compiled DLL is introduced.
+Users can load the DLL into the machine learning library before the AS library runs.

 ### KnowledgeDocument

 The knowledge base file archive is used for the storage task of ASMB series knowledge documents.
 You can access it